thevivotran/studytest/README.md

 The repository consists of two folders:

 1. **`flashcard_app/`**: The main folder containing the Flask web app code, including backend logic and frontend UI.
+2. **`my_flashcard_data/`**: The persistence data folder for the Flask web app, including database and progress tracking file.
-2. **`idea/`**: A folder that houses all draft ideas, brainstorming notes, and detailed plans for each phase of development.
+3. **`idea/`**: A folder that houses all draft ideas, brainstorming notes, and detailed plans for each phase of development.

 ## 🚀 Features